vickymolokh/Application-Match-Invaders/README.md

 ### Before implementation

 - Split the requirements into sub tasks and estimate the time it would take for each one.
-- Inform  <gottfried.eibner@innerspace.eu> about the estimations.
+- Send an email to <gottfried@innerspace.recruitee.com> with your estimations.
 - Optionally, contact Gottfried Eibner for requirements clarification.

 ### Implementation